yaapu/FrskyTelemetryScript/README.md

 **Note:** For the script to control the lcd panel backlight a few extra steps are required, please follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-enable-lcd-panel-backlight-support-on-X10-and-X12)

-The script is quite big and compilation on your radio may fail with a memory error.
+The script is already compiled and only needs to be copied to the radio SD card.
-The correct way is to compile it on Companion and then copy the .luac compiled version to the SD card to the /SCRIPTS/YAAPU or /WIDGETS/Yaapu folder.

 The correct folder structure is